 However, when it comes to comments, posts with a negative tone get more response.

 Does this mean you should go negative and critical?
-Before you write in this style do some brand evaluation.
+Before you write in this style do some brand evaluation (check out my social media style guide for more ideas!).
 Does going negative fit with your brand?
 Are you known for getting down to the bottom of the issue or would it make more sense to keep things light and informative?
 Just because the research shows that you’ll get more comments by going negative doesn’t mean that you should.

 How Long Should Posts Be?